-What are California Trial and Hearing Services?
+What are California Trial and Public Hearing Services?

 Being involved in the discovery process gives court reporters and reporting firms a window into the case in dispute and provides a working knowledge as to the vocabulary and issues involved in the case.
-Working with the parties in discovery gives the reporters an opportunity to learn about and be more responsive to the needs of the parties and the knowledge achieved as discovery progresses into the trial and provides the trial reporters valuable working knowledge that reporters not involved in the discovery process would have with our California Trial and Hearing Services.
+Working with the parties in discovery gives the reporters an opportunity to learn about and be more responsive to the needs of the parties and the knowledge achieved as discovery progresses into the trial and provides the trial reporters valuable working knowledge that reporters not involved in the discovery process would have with our California Trial and Public Hearing Services.

 The issues and vocabulary during discovery are always a learning process.
 Technical terms of art, professional witnesses, both expert witnesses or scientific witnesses that the court and jury rely on to make their decision, utilize a knowledge base that is usually outside the general word knowledge used in the day-to-day litigation.
 Word knowledge is a decided advantage during the taking of trial testimony.
 The split-second pause to write an unfamiliar word can mount up over time.
 Knowledge of the trial issues and word usage is an advantage that benefits the entire trial process and boosts the seamless taking of testimony and providing excerpts or daily transcripts often requested during trials.

 In addition to the real-time text being sent to the parties in the courtroom, the court reporter can stream the text file to a remote location, for instance, to an upcoming expert witness to better prepare the witness for their testimony.
-It could be streamed to a consultant on other issues in the trial or to co-counsel for an upcoming motion during the trial with our California Trial and Hearing Services.
+It could be streamed to a consultant on other issues in the trial or to co-counsel for an upcoming motion during the trial with our California Trial and Public Hearing Services.

 California Court Reporters

 Solutions you can depend on through innovative technology by dedicated professionals